KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 - on my Android phone I use the paid version of _Easy Voice Recorder Pro_ which allows to automatically upload into a predefined _OneDrive_ folder (which is `/Apps/Easy Voice Recorder Pro`)
 - the recording is downloaded by the n8n flow on a trigger, when a file is created in that folder
 - before downloading, to be safe and not crash the transcription unnecessarily, the flow filters on `audio/x-wav` or `audio/mpeg` MIME types
-- additionally the flow downloads a prompt text file from OneDrive which contains the instructions for classifying the intent in the transcription; I wanted to be on OneDrive, so I can modify it easily without having to touch the flow
+- additionally, the flow downloads a prompt text file from OneDrive which contains the instructions for classifying the intent in the transcription; I wanted to be on OneDrive, so I can modify it easily without having to touch the flow
 - then transcribe using OpenAI Whisper API
 - with the transcription and the prompt run through a model like `GPT-4.1-MINI`
 - that classification step also has access to a simple tool - referenced in the prompt: a list of relevant person and other entity names to make the transcription more precise
 - based on the intent resolved then either create a task (using a webhook, as I did not want to mess around in our corporate environment) or just send an email to my corporate-self with the plain transcription
-- of course also housekeeping: copy (as moving was not supported) the file to a archive folder and delete the original file
+- as part of housekeeping, copy the file to an archive folder and delete the original

-That works pretty well.
-I especially liked the capability of n8n to copy runtime data of a certain execution into the editor, which makes mapping and debugging so much easier.
-I moved the cloud based flow so I could run it basically for free (download it, import it from file, rewire cloud credentials).
+That worked pretty well.
+I especially liked the capability of n8n to copy runtime data of a particular execution into the editor, which makes mapping and debugging so much easier.
+I moved the cloud-based flow so I could run it basically for free (download it, import it from file, rewire cloud credentials).

 Enough of n8n.
 A nice environment to get started quickly - without a doubt.